getsolus/solus-site.github.io/content/security.md

 ## Supported versions

-- **Packages**: both the *unstable* and *stable* ('Shannon') releases of Solus are supported with security updates.
+- **Packages**: both the *unstable* and *stable* ('Polaris') releases of Solus are supported with security updates.
 Please report a security issue if you feel that one is present in either release.
 - **Software**: both the latest tagged release and `master`/`main` branches are supported.